 In recent years, the media and entertainment industry has been undergoing rapid and significant change.
 New technological opportunities are spawning alternative means of distributing programming and content other than traditional products such as FTA TV and radio.
 This technological progress is leading to the internationalisation of traditional broadcaster models.
 The multimedia entertainment market is becoming more international as a result, with companies competing on a larger scale in the global marketplace.
 In addition, customers expect more personalised content with services, content and advertising that meet the demands of technologically engaged viewers and increasingly demanding and sophisticated investors.
 Overall demand for entertainment content continues to record rates of growth, both in traditional media and on new platforms.
-This global, more digital marketplace demands better connectivity and network infrastructure, and as such, multimedia entertainment companies are increasingly investing in this.
-Also in the digital environment, multimedia entertainment companies must invest greater resources to combat the piracy of feature films, TV programmes and other content.
+This global, more digital marketplace demands better connectivity and network infrastructure, and as such, multimedia entertainment companies must invest greater resources to combat the piracy of feature films, TV programmes and other content.